keeganquinn/cwnmyr-build/README.md

 select a target, all available targets will be built.
 Be aware, this can take quite a long time and a lot of disk space.

-To update to the latest LEDE and packages trees and generate a new matching .config:
+To update to the latest OpenWrt and packages trees and generate a new matching .config:

     make <target>-update